If you’re researching food delivery services, my Postmates vs. Uber Eats comparison breaks down two of the most popular companies of 2022.

 - Cara Delvigne has used Postmates to order makeup from Sephora, a lot of Taco Bell and Dominos, AirPods, and a vacuum.

 Postmates customers place orders in the same way they do with Uber Eats -- find the store or restaurant on the app, place the order, and pay using the app.
-The Postmates courier assigns themself the order in the app, fulfills it (this might involve shopping instead of just picking up food), and then delivers it to the customer.
+The Postmates delivery driver assigns themself the order in the app, fulfills it (this might involve shopping instead of just picking up food), and then delivers it to the customer.

 One of the most notable things about Postmates is that it was acquired by its competitor, Uber Eats, in July of 2020.
 The sale went for an insane $2.65 billion.

-Uber Eats vs Postmates: Driver requirements
+Uber Eats vs Postmates: Delivery Driver requirements

 Uber Eats driver requirements